 Introduction

-Friedreich ataxia is an autosome recessive neurodegenerative disorder cause by deficiency of functional frataxin, a small mitochondrial protein involved in iron sulfur cluster synthesis (1-3).
-Clinically, FRDA manifests as progressive ataxia, loss of hand coordination, dysarthria, and cardiomyopathy, leading to an average age of death in the late 30s (4-5).
-Ninety percent of mutant alleles contain an expanded GAA repeat in intron 1 that silences transcription, with the length of the GAA repeat predicting age of onset and other markers of clinical severity (1-3).
-The remaining 4 % of pathogenic alleles give rise to non-functional frataxin, creating a unified pathophysiological mechanism in which frataxin deficiency leads to downstream mitochondrial function as the cause of the disease (6-7).
-Frataxin levels in tissue provide a biomarker of clinical status, as they correlate with GAA repat length and age of onset, and results from clinical ,measures accounting for disease duration or age (8-19).
+Friedreich ataxia is an autosome recessive neurodegenerative disorder cause by deficiency of frataxin, a mitochondrial protein involved in iron sulfur cluster synthesis (1-3).
+Clinically, FRDA manifests as progressive gait ataxia, loss of hand coordination, dysarthria, and cardiomyopathy, leading to an average age of death in the late 30s (4-5).
+Ninety percent of mutant alleles contain an expanded GAA repeat in intron 1 of the FXN gene that silences transcription, with the length of the GAA repeat predicting age of onset and other markers of clinical severity (1-3).
+The remaining 4 % of pathogenic alleles give rise to non-functional frataxin, creating a unified pathophysiological mechanism in which frataxin deficiency leads to downstream mitochondrial dysfunction as the cause of the disease (6-7).
+Frataxin levels in tissue provide a biomarker of clinical status, as they correlate with GAA repat length and age of onset, and results from clinical measures accounting for disease duration or age (8-19).

 Many clinical trials have addressed the mitochondrial dysfunction, with one agent, the NRF2 activator (omaveloxolone) being approved (20-21).
 However, new therapies should ideally address the cause of disorder, deficiency of functional frataxin, through protein replacement, gene therapy, gene editing, or epigenetic approaches(22-32).
-Such approaches would be markedly aided by ability to assess frataxin levels in relevant tissues, allowing frataxin levels to be used as a biomarker for frataxin protein expression as well as potentially disease status.
+Development of such therapies would be markedly aided by ability to assess frataxin levels in disease relevant tissues, allowing frataxin levels to be used as a pharmacodynamic biomarker in early trials to establish dose and as a monitoring biomarker in efficacy trials as a surrogate endpoint.
 A variety of approaches have been used to measure frataxin, including immune assays as well as more recently developed mass spectrometry-based methods (8-19) .
 While such measures predict clinical outcomes to a moderate degree, their value in predicting future progression or change in disease status is unknown.
-In the present study, we have used serial analysis of clinical measures from the large FACOMS and FACHILD studies in conjunction with expanded cohorts in which frataxin has been measured to assess the ability of frataxin measurement to predict long term progression in FRDA (33-38).
+In the present study, we have used serial analysis of clinical measures from the large FACOMS and FACHILD natural history studies in conjunction with expanded cohorts in which frataxin has been measured to assess the ability of frataxin measurement to predict long term progression in FRDA (33-38).

 Methods